treviasxk/Nethostfire/UDP/README.md

-    public int Time; // Last time updated by the server. public int TimeLastPacket; // Last time received packet. public string PublicKeyRSA = null; // RSA key public byte[] PrivateKeyAES = null; // private AES key }
+    public int Time; // Last time updated by the server. public int TimeLastPacket; // Last time received packet. public string PublicKeyRSA = null; // RSA key public byte[] PrivateKeyAES = null; // Private AES key }
 ```
 The DataClient class is used to store data from a client on the server.
 It is with this class that the server uses to define a client.
-The DataClients can be obtained with the following server events [UDpServer.OnReceivedNewDataClient](#OnReceivedNewDataClient), [UDpClient.OnReceivedNewDataUDpServer](#OnReceivedNewDataUDpServer), [UDpServer.OnConnectedClient](#OnConnectedClient) and [UDpServer.OnDisconnectedClient](#OnDisconnectedClient)
+The DataClients can be obtained with the following server events [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient), [UDpClient.OnReceivedBytesServer](#OnReceivedBytesServer), [UDpServer.OnConnectedClient](#OnConnectedClient) and [UDpServer.OnDisconnectedClient](#OnDisconnectedClient)

 -----